back Back to all guides

 A person working on a laptop and phone using Wi-Fi © Photo by Austin Distel

-Virgin Voyages is one of the few larger cruise lines to offer inclusive Wi-Fi internet access on board for one device, making it an excellent choice for those seeking to stay connected during their cruise.
+Virgin Voyages is one of the few larger cruise lines to offer inclusive Wi-Fi internet access on board for one device, making it a good choice for those seeking to stay connected during their cruise.
 This guide covers both the free option and the additional charge for Wi-Fi Options.

 Wi-Fi Package Overview